 - 1 bunch of carrots, sliced into large sections

 - 1 bunch of celery, sliced into large sections

 - 1 onion, chopped roughly

-- Combine all ingredients in a large slow-cooker and cook on low for 12 hours.
+- For the Slow Cooker, combine all ingredients in a large slow-cooker and cook on high for 4 hours or low for 8 hours.
 Use a ladle to separate the liquid from the vegetables when finished and discard the cooked vegetables.
 Broth can be frozen for later use or kept in the refrigerator for up to 5 days.